List of Countries Where OET is Accepted - How Useful is OET

 9. Namibia

-Namibia's Health Professions Councils accept B grades, offering unique experiences in African healthcare amid natural wonders.
+Namibia’s Health Professions Councils accept OET, offering unique work experiences in Africa's expanding healthcare sector.

 10. Maldives

-The Maldives Medical Council requires B grades, ideal for those seeking tropical settings with growing tourism-related healthcare needs.
+The Maldives Medical Council requires B grades.
+Healthcare roles here come with tropical landscapes and growing medical needs.

 11. Malta

-Malta accepts B in speaking and C+ in other sub-tests, with opportunities in Mediterranean healthcare systems.
+Malta accepts B in speaking and C+ in other sub-tests, offering Mediterranean work opportunities.

 12. Philippines